simplex-chat/simplex-chat/blog/20230722-simplex-chat-v5-2-message-delivery-receipts.md

 The negotiation of the new ratchet keys still happens via the end-to-end encrypted messages, as the protocol has two layers of end-to-end encryption, so it cannot be compromised by the messaging relays.

-You may still lose connection if you or your contact changed the receiving address before you made the backup, so make sure to make a new backup after any receiving address changes.
+You may still lose connection if you or your contact changed the receiving address after you made the backup, so make sure to make a new backup after any receiving address changes.

 #### Reconnect the servers